darrentaytay/darrenonthe.net/README.md

 # darrenonthe.net v1

-Source code used for the current
+Source code used for V1 of my online CV/Résumé over at http://darrenonthe.net.

 ## Tech used: